 Now it was time to make magic happen.
 A tight turnaround is the nature of the beast and in this case, the group had all of two weeks.
 They unanimously agreed that communication was challenging at times and there was an initial holdup—the Back End actually built out 80% of the API in GraphQL before a fast pivot to a Rails API instead—but everyone made critical contributions to pull it all together.

 Speaking for the Front Enders, Boone says he “leaned on Rachel a lot when it came to finding and fixing bugs and researching solutions.”
 She contributed resources and potential libraries to their planning docs while he contributed an eye for project architecture and keeping parts reusable and modular.
 “I would tend to bite off big refactors of components so that I could make them as lean as possible and keep the code easily readable.”
 Since this is the biggest code base they've worked on, that became really important later on.

 He adds, “In some instances, we wrote code that didn't scale well to get early iterations completed—this created more work for us later as we began to add features.
 Conversely, sometimes we took more time to build something that could last, or was flexible up front, and then saved even more time later on when we had to expand the project.”

-Speaking for the back-enders, Liam Cusack gives “mad props” to teammate Alex for figuring out CircleCI on his own.
-The back-end was able to successfully implement functionality for all of the features the front-end had time to build.
+Speaking for the Back Ender students, Liam Cusack gives “mad props” to teammate Alex for figuring out CircleCI on his own.
+The back end was able to successfully implement functionality for all of the features the front end had time to build.
 The group expressed a tremendous amount of respect for each other’s roles in bringing the app to life.